How to teach typing

 But while some institutions offer touch-typing as part of a computer science curriculum, it’s not always available, and often parents and educators who advocate for its inclusion must take on the challenge of teaching typing themselves -- with the help of a self-study program of course.

-Keyboarding software will typically introduce the keys and may cover correct hand position.
+Keyboarding programs will typically introduce the keys and may cover correct hand position.
 Most typing drills also offer automatized feedback on accuracy and speed.
 However, parents and teachers should be prepared to offer additional guidance on hand position, posture and technique.
 They are also there to observe the novice typist and troubleshoot issues that can prevent progress, such as looking down at the keyboard or using the wrong finger for a particular key.

 A typing teacher can set the right pace for learning and recommend review when appropriate, to ensure learners develop their typing skills with attention to accuracy before speed.
 Educators may also be able to create classroom-based lessons or assign writing tasks that reuse the words a student is learning in a new context.